A narrative of the history of the Minters of Eyke, Suffolk

 On 9 August 1922 at Edgware, Susan gave birth to a second son, Norman Leslie.

-On 21 October 1924, she gave birth to a third son, Harold
+From 1922 to 1929 the family were living at 38 Chandos Crescent, Little Stanmore.
+On 21 October 1924, Susan gave birth to a third son, Harold A.

+In 1929 the family moved to 133 Buckingham Road, Little Stanmore.
 On 8 June 1929, at Redhill Hospital, Edgware, Susan died of haemorrhage and shock from a curettage following an incomplete abortion.
 She was 30.
-At the time, they were living at 133 Buckingham Road, Little Stanmore.

 On 30 March 1931 at Little Stanmore Parish Church, Eric married Agnes Mary Lee, a 43-year-old widow.
 At the time of the marriage, both were living at 133 Buckingham Road.